 The Limited Multicast Range Settings page allows user to configure the Limited Multicast.
-Specify the port range, select Access IP Type is IPv4 or IPv6 and select the Access is Deny or Permit then click Apply to implement changes made.
+Specify the port range, select Access IP Type is IPv4 or IPv6 and select the Access is Deny or Permit then Click Apply to make the configurations take effect.

-Figure 4.74- Configuration > IGMP Snooping > Limited Multicast Range Settings
+Figure 4.83- Configuration > IGMP Snooping > Limited Multicast Range Settings